 Rebecca Fudala | United States

-For women convicts, life after incarceration is filled with challenges: parole, finding housing, securing an income, and, for some, substance abuse recovery.
-Released into a world that has moved forward without them, they now must try to reconnect.
-Worse yet, society has labeled them as unfit, and they must move mountains to prove otherwise.
+For women leaving prison, life after incarceration is filled with daunting obstacles—navigating parole, securing stable housing, finding employment, and, for many, maintaining sobriety.
+Released into a world that has moved on without them, they are forced to rebuild from the margins.
+Stigma follows them; society often deems them unfit, and they must fight to prove otherwise.

-Ashley Heir is a young mother of three boys.
-She has been incarcerated three times and is in substance abuse recovery.
-Recalling her past heroin addiction, she told me that the only reason she is alive today is because of her kids.
+Ashley Heir, a mother of three boys, has been incarcerated three times and is currently in recovery from heroin addiction.
+She told me that her children are the only reason she’s still alive.

 Rebecca.anne.fudala@gmail.com